FIRST-Tech-Challenge/fmltc/doc/design.md

 ### Uploading a Video

-When the user clicks Upload Video, they are presented with the Upload Video File
+When the user clicks Upload Video, the Upload Video File dialog is shown:
-dialog:

 <img src="images/upload_video_file.png" width="566">